Rufus Wainwright: Early life

+Career

-Rise to fame, debut album
+1995-1999: Rise to fame, debut album

 Throughout the summer of 1995, Wainwright played weekly shows at Cafe Sarajevo in Montreal.
 Eventually, he cut a series of demo tapes produced by Pierre Marchand, who later produced Wainwright's second album Poses.
 The resulting tapes impressed Wainwright's father Loudon, who passed them on to family friend and musician Van Dyke Parks.
 Parks then in turn sent the recordings to DreamWorks Records executive Lenny Waronker, who signed Wainwright to the label in 1996.

 The singer moved to New York City in 1996, performing regularly at Club Fez.
 He relocated to Los Angeles that year and began his first studio album, 1998's Rufus Wainwright.
 Waronker paired Wainwright with producer Jon Brion, and the two spent most of 1996 and 1997 making the record.
 Wainwright recorded 56 songs in total, on 62 rolls of tape.
 The sessions cost $700,000.

 Wainwright's self-titled debut received critical acclaim; Rolling Stone recognized it as one of the best albums of the year, and named the singer Best New Artist of the year.
 Wainwright was nominated for four awards by the Gay & Lesbian American Music Awards, including Album of the Year, Pop Recording of the Year and Video of the Year, and won for Best New Artist.
 Rufus Wainwright won a GLAAD Media Award for Outstanding Music Album and a Juno Award for Best Alternative Album.
-However, commercial success of the album was limited; the debut failed to chart in any country, though he ranked No.24 on Billboards Top Heatseekers chart.
+However, commercial success of the album was limited; the debut failed to chart in any country, though he ranked No. 24 on Billboards Top Heatseekers chart.

 Wainwright toured with Sean Lennon in 1998 and began his first headline tour later that year.
 In December 1998, he appeared in a Gap commercial directed by Phil Harder, performing Frank Loesser's "What Are You Doing New Year's Eve?".
 In March 1999, Wainwright began a headlining tour in Hoboken, New Jersey.